messerli-informatik-ag/code-style/documentation/src/algebraic-datatypes.md

 We recommend the usage of the following pattern using an abstract base class with a private constructor and inner, deriving classes and usually a match function.
 This has the advantage that the algebraic options are namespaced as the inner class, which simplifies the naming.
+The constructor is private to prevent extension of the algebraic datatype - with a private constructor only inner classes can derive from the abstract base class.

 When your intention is to write something like an enum, but with attachable data to every option, algebraic datatypes is what you're looking for.